Common B2B demand generation questions

 How do you measure channel effectiveness?

-Measure by pipeline generated, not traffic or leads, using multi-touch attribution across windows matching your sales cycle.
+Measure by pipeline generated, not traffic or leads, using multi-touch attribution across windows that match your sales cycle.
 Track cost per opportunity, opportunity-to-close rate, and average deal size by channel.
-High-volume, low-quality lead channels often underperform those producing fewer, higher-intent prospects.
+High-volume, low-quality lead channels often underperform those producing fewer, higher-intent prospects, and the gap is usually larger than it looks in a dashboard built around lead counts.

 When should you add new marketing channels?

 Add new channels only after improving your top 2 to 3 performing channels and securing dedicated resources for testing.
 Most B2B companies spread resources too thin instead of dominating fewer channels.
-Master core channels before expanding to avoid diluting performance.
+Master core channels before expanding.
+Dilution is quiet and slow, but it compounds.

 How do you prioritize marketing channels for your business?